Genez-io/genezio-landing-page/deployment-platform/content/careers/Software Engineer, AI Builder.md

 - Remote-first culture—work with a globally distributed team across different time zones.
 - We provide all the equipment you need to excel in your role.

-At Genezio, we believe in building a diverse and inclusive team.
+At DeployApps, we believe in building a diverse and inclusive team.
 We encourage people from all walks of life to apply, even if you don’t meet every requirement.

 ---